breadcat/blog.minskio.co.uk/content/languages/norwegian.md

 * dagbok - diary
 * daglig - daily
 * danse - dance
+* datamaskin - computer
 * de - they, those
 * del - part
-* den, det - that
-* den, det - that, this
+* den, det, denne, dette - that, this
 * deprimerte - depressed
 * der - there, here
 * dere - you (plural)
+* derfra - from there
 * dikt - poem
 * direkte - directly
 * disse - these